bartbutenaers/Node-RED-Tailscale-Tutorial/README.md

 You can read [here](https://github.com/bartbutenaers/Node-RED-Tailscale-Tutorial/blob/main/docs/port_forwarding.md) why port forwarding should be avoided, and how Tailscale can work without port forwarding.

 ## Tailscale for Node-RED
 This tutorial describes in detail how to get started with Tailscale.
-The information is splitted in separate pages, to keep this readme compact and readable.
+The information is split into separate pages, to keep this readme compact and readable.

 1. Optionally you might read about the Tailscale ***relay*** servers.
 These servers will be used to connect two Tailscale agents, in case a direct connections cannot be setup: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/blob/main/docs/tailscale_relay.md).
 2. Optionally you might read about the Tailscale ***control*** servers, which distribute your tailnet information from your account to all your Tailscale agents: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/blob/main/docs/tailscale_control.md).